CraftySalamander/RTS_Overlay/Readme.md

 To run the application, launch *sc2_overlay.exe*.

 This overlay is similar to the AoE2 overlay, except:
-* You must specify both your race and the one of your opponent (generic is an option for your opponent).
+* You must specify both your race and the one of your opponent ("Any" is an option for your opponent).
 * You can copy any build order from [Spawning Tool](https://lotv.spawningtool.com).
     * Read additional instructions in the [Add build order panel](pictures/common/action_button/feather.png).
 * Except the initial information of a build order (*race*, *opponent race*, *name*, *patch*, *author* and *source*), only *notes* can be added to any step of the build order.